Hampton Novices' Chase

 The Hampton Novices' Chase is a Grade 2 National Hunt steeplechase in Great Britain which is open to horses aged five years or older.
 It is run at Warwick over a distance of 3 miles (4828 metres), and during its running there are eighteen fences to be jumped.
 The race is for novice chasers, and it is scheduled to take place each year in January.

-The race was given Listed status in 2015 and achieved Grade Two status in 2020.
+The race was given Listed status in 2015 and raised to Grade Two status in 2020.